Bruce Arena resigns as manager of U.S. men’s soccer team

 DISAPPOINTMENT

-After the United States got the final round of qualifying in the North American and Caribbean region off to a horrific start under Juergen Klinsmann losing the first two matches, the German was sacked and Arena brought in to rescue the Russia bid.
+After the United States got the final round of qualifying in the North American and Caribbean region off to a bad start under Juergen Klinsmann losing the first two matches, the German was sacked and Arena brought in to rescue the Russia bid.

 The 66-year-old seemed poised to accomplish that goal, needing only a draw against winless Trinidad and Tobago.
 However, two first half goals for the hosts sank Arena's men.